EarthAsylum/eacDoojigger/readme.txt

 = Version 2.6.0 – May 23, 2024 =

++   Include header values from readme.txt in pluginData.
++   Add stable release on plugins page when different than version.
 +   Moved plugin updater actions from plugin loader to new `eacDoojiggerPluginUpdater` class.
     +   Loaded once in eacDoojiggerAutoloader.
     +   Handles all derivative and extension plugins.